run-llama/llama_index/docs/how_to/index/usage_pattern.md

 > * For a document summary index, this means calling an LLM to generate a summary

 ## Configuring Document Parsing
-The common configuration you might want to change is how to parse document into `Node` objects.
+The most common configuration you might want to change is how to parse document into `Node` objects.

 ### High-Level API
 We can configure our service context to use the desired chunk size.